ssvlabs/ssv/docs/specs/NETWORKING.md

 Sync is done over streams as pubsub is not suitable for this case due to several reasons such as:
 - API nature is request/response, unlike broadcasting in consensus messages
 - Bandwidth - only one peer (usually) needs the data, it would be a waste to send redundant messages across the network.
+#### Protocols

+**TODO: add example request/response**

+SSV nodes use the following stream protocols:

+##### 1. Highest Decided

+This protocol is used by a node to find out what is the highest decided message among a specific committee.
+In case there are no decided messages, it will return an empty array of messages.

+`/ssv/sync/highest_decided/0.0.1`

+##### 2. Decided By Range

+This protocol enables to sync decided messages in some specific range.

+`/ssv/sync/decided_by_range/0.0.1`

+##### 3. Last Change Round

+This protocol enables a node that was online to catch up with change round messages.

+`/ssv/sync/last_change_round/0.0.1`

 #### Message Structure